Eresus walckenaeri

 Eresus walckenaerius is a species of ladybird spider from the eastern Mediterranean.

 Description

-While males are very similar to those of Eresus sandaliatus or Eresus cinnaberinus the females are up to 4 cm long.
+While males are very similar to those of Eresus sandaliatus or Eresus kollari the females are up to 4 cm long.
 The females often have a red band on their opisthosoma.
 Adult males can be found from April to June.

 Habits

 Their strikingly pink webs are built below rocks.
 One egg sac contains several hundred eggs, and spiderlings seem to disperse much more than other Eresus species (using ballooning), so that they are not found in large clusters.

 Distribution

 This species is found on the southern Balkans, in southern Italy, in Turkey and on islands of the Aegean Sea.

 Name

 The species name is in honor of Charles Athanase Walckenaer.